-B2.2 International and German students intending to graduate, by type of university and degree, in the 2021/22 winter semester5
+B2.2 International and German students intending to graduate,

 2.2 Regions and countries of origin

 Most international students seeking a degree in Germany come from the Asia and Pacific region, with a share of 32%.
 Students from North Africa and Middle East come second with 20%, followed by Western Europe (16%), Central and South Eastern Europe (11%) and Eastern Europe and Central Asia (8%).
 Sub-Saharan Africa and Latin America account for 6% and 5% respectively of international students intending to achieve a degree, and North America for 2%.